 Individuals / Couples / Family / Teens / Divorce Mediation

-Most people need counseling because of several reasons.
+Most people need wisdom counseling for several reasons.
 First, they don't have a clear vision of what they want for themselves, their relationships and their lives.
 Secondly, even if people do have a vision, they often lack the will and the skill to see it through.
-Vision, will and skill are all teachable, but my experience has been that even good, smart successful people sometimes have not learned the particular skills for managing important aspects of their lives, especially their spiritual and interpersonal lives.
+Vision, will and skill are all teachable, but my experience has been that even good, smart and successful people sometimes have not learned the particular skills for managing important aspects of their lives, especially their spiritual and interpersonal lives.

-Instead of traditional therapy, I guide people through what I call the ten deadly disruptions and distractions: anger, resentment, depression, loss, despair, guilt, shame, fear, anxiety, and envy.
+Instead of traditional therapy, I guide people through what I call the ten deadly disruptions and distractions: anger, resentment, depression, loss, despair, guilt, shame, fear, anxiety and envy.

 In brief, people lack skills -- simple in concept, but difficult to implement.
 The skills I teach take constant training and honing.
 Most people whom I counsel only need a few sessions to learn the skills, and then they have to engage in constant practice.
-Spiritual growth is similar to learning a musical instrument or a physical skill - vision, will, skill, and practice.
+Spiritual growth is similar to learning a musical instrument or a physical skill - vision, will, skill and practice.

-For more on my counseling, see
+For more on my counseling, see: